krinkinmu/krinkinmu.github.io/_posts/2020-07-05-beaglebone-software-update.md

 We also want to use the power USB cable to establish a network between the host computer and the board.

-> *NOTE:* [BeagleBoneBlackWireless] doesn't have an [Ethernet] port, but even if it had my laptop doesn't have an [Ethernet] port.
+> *NOTE:* [BeagleBone Black Wireless] doesn't have an [Ethernet] port, but even if it had my laptop doesn't have an [Ethernet] port.
 So if it's possible to use the USB power cable for networking as well, then it would be convenient.

 In order to do that we need to enable a few more configuration options.
 To get to the configuration menu I use this: